Spider Veins Easily Treated to Restore Beautiful Legs

-The last step in varicose vein treatment is treating the superficial veins in top most layer of the skin, often called “spider veins”.
+The last step in varicose vein treatment is treating the superficial veins in the topmost layer of the skin.
+These veins are often called “spider veins”.
 Furthermore, this procedure is also the first step in sclerotherapy for spider veins treatment.
 Spider veins are caused by dilation of the most superficial veins in the skin.
 We often use a vein light for these tiny veins to illuminate hidden vessels that feed the spider veins.
 This ensures a more complete and accurate treatment.
-Visual Sclerotherapy of spider veins is usually considered cosmetic.
-Most insurance will not cover this last type of treatment.
+Professionals usually see Visual Sclerotherapy of spider veins as a cosmetic procedure.
+Most health insurances will not cover this last type of treatment.

-It often takes several sclerotherapy treatments to close a vein completely.
+It often takes us several sclerotherapy treatments to close a vein completely.
 One of the major advantages of sclerotherapy in St. Louis from the Laser Vein Center is that it is able to treat veins of many different sizes.
-However it often take two or three treatments on a given vein to achieve a long-lasting closure resulting in the disappearance of the vein.
+It takes two or three treatments for each vein to achieve a long-lasting closure which results in the disappearance of the vein.
 Each sclerotherapy injection can only close a small section of a vein at a time.
-Often a part of the closed segment of the vein will recannulate or reopen making it necessary for the vein to be treated again.
+Often a part of the closed segment of the vein will recannulate or reopen.
+This means that we would need to treat it again.
 It can be hard to predict how many treatments it will take to completely eliminate the vein.
 However, the treatment is very effective for this issue.
-Once closed, the veins are gone.
+Once we close them, the veins are gone.